-For our latest Mexico travel adventure Tom and I camped on a gray whale birthing lagoon, and went gray whale watching in Baja!
+Last winter Tom and I camped on a gray whale birthing lagoon, and went gray whale watching in Baja Mexico.

-Whale watching in Baja is definitely an adventure.
+Whale watching in Baja is definitely an adventure!
 To reach the dock where the boats depart we had to drive 30 kilometers down a very bumpy dirt road across the salt flats.
 The salt flats have an eerie, otherworldly feel to them that is compounded by the complete lack of traffic- we only saw one other vehicle the whole drive.
 The lagoon is heavily protected, and we had to provide our names and license plate number just to enter the last stretch of dirt road.
 (Looking for other interesting, off the beaten path excursions in Mexico?
 Check out La Sierra Norte in Oaxaca!)

 We went into this particular excursion pretty blind.
 Many, many people told us that visiting Ojo de Liebre (the largest gray whale birthing lagoon) in the winter absolutely COULD NOT be missed so we just decided to drive out there and see what all the fuss was about.
 As soon as we pulled up to the lagoon we understood!
 This was probably the most incredible of all the places in Mexico we had visited.